Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: entanglement negativity between two qutrits

 According to $\left\langle i_{A},j_{B}\left|\rho^{T_{1}}\right|k_{A},l_{B}\right\rangle\equiv\left\langle k_{A},j_{B}|\rho|i_{A},l_{B}\right\rangle$ \cite{Vidal G}, the partial transposition matrix is expressed as

-In the studies of entanglement dynamics in quantum systems, there are many methods to measure quantum entanglement, for example, the partial entropy entanglement\cite{Wen Q}, the relation of entropy entanglement\cite{Wong G}, the concurrency\cite{Li D} and the negativity\cite{Calabrese P}.
-For two qubits spin systems, Wootters concurrence\cite{Wootters W K} is a widely used to quantify the entanglement.
+In the studies of entanglement dynamics of quantum systems, there are many methods to measure quantum entanglement, such as the partial entropy entanglement \cite{Wen Q}, the relation of entropy entanglement \cite{Wong G}, the concurrence \cite{Li D,Wootters W K} and the negativity \cite{Werner R F,Calabrese P}.
+For two qubits spin systems, the concurrence proposed by Wootters \cite{Wootters W K} is widely used to quantify the entanglement.
 However, for high-dimension quantum systems, the negativity is a more convenient way to quantify quantum entanglement.
-Here, we use the negativity to quantify the entanglement of the two-qutrit V-type system, which is defined as
+Here, we use the negativity to quantify the entanglement of the two V-type qutrit system, which is defined as

-where $\lambda_{i}$ is the eigenvalues of partial transposition matrix $\rho^{T_{1}}$ in equation (50), and $0\le \mathcal{N} (\rho)\le 1$ , where $\mathcal{N} (\rho)=0$ shows that the two atoms are in the product state, which is also called as the disentanglement state. $\mathcal{N} (\rho)=1$ indicates that the two atoms are in the maximal entangled state.
-According to the definitions of partial transposition matrix and the negativity, we can analyse numerically the entanglement dynamics in detail.
+where $\lambda_{i}$ is the eigenvalues of partial transposition matrix $\rho^{T_{1}}$ in equation (34), and $0\le \mathcal{N} (\rho)\le 1$ , where $\mathcal{N} (\rho)=0$ shows that the two atoms are in the product state, which is also called as the disentangled state. $\mathcal{N} (\rho)=1$ indicates that the two atoms are in the maximal entangled state.
+According to the definitions of partial transposition matrix and the negativity, we can numerically analyse the entanglement dynamics in detail.